hazelcast/hazelcast/docs/design/alto/client-interaction.md

-If the TPC is enabled on the client-side, clients will make use of the two newly added codecs to authenticate with the cluster. (note: these codecs were removed later on and `tpcPorts` and `tpcToken` fields were added to the stabled codecs.
+If the TPC is enabled on the client-side, clients will make use of the two newly added codecs to authenticate with the cluster. (note: these codecs were removed later on and `tpcPorts` and `tpcToken` fields were added to the stable codecs.
 This was done as part of making Alto stable)

 - `ExperimentalAuthenticationCodec`
   - Counterpart of `ClientAuthenticationCodec`